tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 Hope you learned something (I certainly did), and that now you have a quick overview of what GitHub Actions can and cannot do for you.

 Some notes :
-- As of September 10, 2019, Github Actions is in Private beta, but you can easily request and be granted access.
+- As of September 10, 2019, GitHub Actions is in Private beta, but you can easily request and be granted access.
 There has already been a [breaking change](https://help.github.com/en/articles/migrating-github-actions-from-hcl-syntax-to-yaml-syntax), when the HCL definitions were replaced by YAML, so don't rush it.
 The release date should be around late November 2019.
 - While some [usage limits](https://help.github.com/en/articles/about-github-actions#usage-limits) exist, they're quite generous, and more than enough for hobby or mid-sized projects.
 - I personally like the scope of the whole project as it is now.
 Pretty barebones, simple and understandable, but with the ability to be extended.
 - After a couple of days, I believe that if things go smoothly in the following months, it could have the chance to seriously make a move for territory in the CI/CD space.
 Keeping the all documentation simple and up-to-date will ease of adoption; but vendor lock-in is always a concern.